 Human Immunology publishes full-length, original, hypothesis-driven basic and clinical research articles as well as brief communications, reviews and editorials covering immunogenetics, transplantation immunology, autoimmunity, and immunity to infectious diseases in humans.
-It publishes short population reports, which are linked to the http://www.allelefrequencies.net/ database, describing the allele and haplotype frequencies of specific immune-related genes.
+It publishes short population reports, which are linked to the allelefrequencies.net database, describing the allele and haplotype frequencies of HLA and KIR.

 A complete description of the journal's aims, scope and research areas can be found on the home page.